Cadify Substore System

 Path: Administration → Configuration → Stores → Add New

-The Store name must match the Dropbox App Folder name.
+The Store name must match the Cadify Cloud workspace name.

 Enter App Key & Secret → Click Authorize